Sign In / Sign Out

-Source: American College Health Association-National College Health Assessment: Arizona State University Metro Phoenix Campuses Spring 2018.
-Baltimore: American College Health Association; Spring 2018 (n=1,304).
+Source: American College Health Association-National College Health Assessment: Arizona State University Spring 2019.
+Baltimore: American College Health Association; Spring 2019 (n=2,096).

 There are 24 hours in a day, 168 hours in a week.
 This doesn’t change no matter how much you have to do.